Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

-Typically, the temperature $T_{\rm BBN}$ at which the BBN starts is the one at which the bottleneck is overcome.
-This is because, as numerical calculations show, once deuterium is formed it rapidly combines into Helium.
+One can define the temperature $T_{\rm BBN}$ at which BBN takes place as the one at which the bottleneck is overcome.
+This is because, as numerical calculations show, newly formed deuterons rapidly combine into Helium nuclei.